 Python Program to Remove Punctuations from a String

 Write a Python program to remove punctuations from a string.
-We declared a string of possible punctuation characters and used for loop to iterate the given text.
+We declared a string of possible punctuation characters and used a for loop to iterate the given text.

 punctuations = '''`~!@#$%^&*()-_=+{}[]\|;:'",.<>?'''